mpontus/react-modal-hook/README.md

 ### Updating Modals

-`useModal` accepts a second argument, which should be an array of inputs referenced inside modal callback.
+Second argument to `useModals` should contain an array of values referenced inside the modal:

 ``` jsx
 const App = () => {